guru-divine/Code-Validator/README.md

 ## Features
 Validates code submissions based on a set of predefined criteria.
 Provides detailed feedback to users on areas of improvement.
-Supports checking for the following criteria:
+Supports checking for the following criteria provided in FreeCodeCamps:
 * Your portfolio should have a "Welcome" section with an id of welcome-section.
 * Your #welcome-section element should contain an h1 element.
 * You should not have any empty h1 elements within #welcome-section element.